A FOUNTAIN OF TEARS

 PRAYER FOR TODAY:

 Lord God of Jeremiah, I recognize that You, and You alone, are the great Creator, and that You, and You alone, took upon Yourself my sin and wrong when You suffered on the Cross.
 I weep over my sin and over the sin of the world.
 May I, like Jeremiah, proclaim Your Truth and Your Mercy to the world around me in a way that people can understand.
 I pray in the Name of the Saviour Who wept over the needs of all people, the Lord Jesus Christ, Amen!!!

 100 PERSONAL WORDS:

-“The Wailing Wall” is pictured below.
+Our present Prime Minister, the Rt.
+Hon.
+Stephen Harper, has just returned home from his first visit to Jerusalem.
+He was seen to pray at what is known as “The Wailing Wall” (picture below).
 Here, Jews and some non-Jews pray and sometimes weep and wail because of the destruction of Jerusalem.
 The word “wailing” is repeated three times in today’s reading.
 Several times during my life, in times of great crisis, I have experienced “wailing,” but not when anyone could hear me.
 After the death of loved ones in the Middle East, one can often hear the sound of wailing.
 The people are not ashamed of expressing their extreme grief.
 These people say that we who live in the west do not know how to grieve properly in order to express our pain.
 We do tend to keep it all inside and psychologists tell us that failure to express our deep grief is emotionally harmful.